 1.)
-Use .com: The .com is still being considered top-level domain, and is by far the most widely accepted extension for domain names.
+Use a .com whenever possible: The .com is still being considered top-level domain, and is by far the most widely accepted extension for domain names.

 If you are looking for a domain name for a business then it is even more important to choose a .com for your domain name.
 The credibility boost that a .com domain name brings will be to your advantage.